This guide shows you 3 easy ways to extract highlighted text from PDF. Check it out and be a master in using the PDF highlight extractors.

 Every coin has two sides.
 We must admit that the limitation for free users is quite strict.
 Non-subscribers can only view and process the first 50 annotations, and a monthly plan costs $8.99.
 Besides, Sumnotes can be slow while processing big documents.

-Following are detailed steps for extracting highlighted texts in PDF.
+Following are detailed steps for exporting highlights from PDF:

 Step 1.
 Visit the Sumnotes website and upload a PDF from a local folder or Google Drive according to the prompts.